Nilhcem/nilhcem.github.io/_posts/2017-02-09-android-things-remote-car.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FZgl8wn8cSY" frameborder="0" allowfullscreen></iframe><br>

 As a conclusion, the gap between turning an LED on, and succeeding in moving a two-DC motor-car is not as large as we might think.
-Technically simple, but the result looks damn impressive !
+Technically simple, but the result looks pretty impressive !

 The GPIO API is a great way to get started with Android Things.<br>
 Now, your turn.
 Have fun!